chartsquared/C-2/README.md

 ## ChartUIE

-The ChartUIE-8k (Chart User Instruction Emulator) data set can be found in the `ChartUIE_8k` folder.
-The dataset used to generate ChartUIE-8k is located in the `UIE_data/data` folder and includes various .csv and .json files from a range of categories, such as Business, Health, and more.
+The ChartUIE-8k (Chart User Instruction Emulator) data set can be found in the `ChartUIE_8k/UIE_data` folder.
+The dataset used to generate ChartUIE-8k is located in the `ChartUIE_8k/data` folder.
+It includes .csv and .json files from a range of categories, such as Business, Health, and more.
+The licencse for each data is attached as `{index}_info.yaml` for each data index.
 <!--
 ## ChartAgent